Working as a medical research scientist means you'll be contributing to important developments in the world of medicine

 - With career progression, the work becomes more office-based with a focus on writing grant applications, collaborating with other scientists, supervising staff, planning experiments, writing papers for publication and reviewing papers.

-- Travel may occasionally be required, as scientists often collaborate with other institutions.
-Some national and international travel is needed for attendance at conferences to present the results of research.
-Travel usually becomes more frequent with career progression.
+- Travel is sometimes required, as you'll often collaborate with other institutions.
+Some national and international travel is needed for attendance at conferences to present the results of your research.
+Travel becomes more frequent with career progression.

-A good honours degree in a medical or life science subject is usually required.
-The following subjects are particularly relevant:
+A good honours degree in a medical or life science subject is required.
+Relevant subjects include:

 Direct entry to a research scientist role with an HND or foundation degree only is not possible.
-Opportunities for HND or foundation degree holders may exist at technician level, but progression to medical research scientist will require further qualifications.
-Some employers may allow you to study while working part time.
+With either of these qualifications, you may be able to enter at technician level, but you'll need to take further qualifications to become a medical researcher.
+Some employers allow you to study while working part time.

 Funding is made available to research institutions via the Medical Research Council (MRC).
 This is then passed on to students in the form of scholarships, bursaries and studentships.
-You should contact the individual institution to find out more about the funding options.
+Contact the individual institution to find out more about the funding options.

-- ability to work well in teams and to network and forge links with collaborators;
+- the ability to work well in teams and to network and forge links with collaborators

 - attention to detail.